3.1. The message model¶

 spotlight) or specific and unique within the network (e.g.

-lightid1224); if the generic case name is used, obviously other characteristics would be needed in the message to address the device.
+lightid1224); in the generic case, obviously other characteristics are needed to address the device.

-- the location is probably the most intuitive characteristic; it should represent the place where the device operates and not where it is physically located (e.g. an audio amplifier might be in the basement but if it powers speakers in the living room then that should be its the location); but the location might even not be defined, for example for a house-wide security system, or an audio network player that can broadcast to different rooms.
+- the location is important and probably the most intuitive characteristic of all; preferably it should represent the place where the device operates and not where it is physically located (e.g. an audio amplifier might be in the basement but it powers speakers in the living room; the location should be the living room); but the location might even not be defined (e.g. to address the security system of the whole house, or an audio network player that can broadcast to different channels or zones).

 - the function is another important intuitive characteristic; not only it